huytd/nvim-forest-all-nighter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Report a problem with forest-night
+about: Report a problem with forest-all-nighter
 title: 'bug: '
 labels: 'bug'
-assignees: jef,sainnhe
+assignees:

 ---